worthingtonse/client-prompts/CONTEXT/request-header-format-for-128-encryption.md

 * Nounce can do two jobs.
 Bytes 30, 31 are used as an Echo also.
 * The nounce is also a challenge.
 The RKE (RAIDA Key Exchange) server must decrypt this and place it in the response if RKE is enabled.

+## Diferences Between Encryption Types 1, 2 and 3.

+* Type 1 is for most calls and can use any coin file that the client has.
+* Type 2 is only used if the client has no coins but does have a locker number.
+* Type 3 is used only between Raida servers and does not need to be addressed here.

+### Type 1
+All coins have shared secrets with raida servers that are the coins Authentiicy numbers.
+These Authenticity Numbers are 128 bits and are used as AES CTR 128 bit keys.

+The Client can choose any coin to do the encryption.

+Type 1 is the typical encryption used for all calls.
+The only calls that do not use Type 1 are case where the client does not have coins but the user has a locker number.

+### Type 2
+Type 2 is when the client has no coins to use as encryption keys but does have a locker number.
+The locker numbers are 128 bit encryption keys.
+The locker keys are actually unique identifies that allow the raida to associated coins with that UID.
+The client uses the first five bytes of the locker key to let the Raida know which key it is using.
+The client does not show the remaining 11 bytes of the locker key.

+The locker key maybe something like 343-HDEV but the real lockercode is the hash of this.
+So, any locker code provided by the client must be hashed using SHA 256 before it is used.

+### Type 3
+Used by the raida servers and not covered here.